ReefAlturki/EDA_Project/Project_Proposal.md

 ## Backstory

 New York has the highest population density of any major city in the United States.
-Recently, the crime figures are threatening to undermine that sense of safety according to police statistics.
+Recently, the crime figures are threatening to undermine the sense of safety according to police statistics.

 ## Question/need: